JoeSiew/K-MeanClusteringCSharp/README.md

 ![graph](https://github.com/JoeSiew/K-MeanClusteringCSharp/blob/master/images/graph.png)

 #### Part 2
 From the graph, the elbow is not clearly defined, however the closest point is at K = 3.
-Hence K = 3 is slected as Part 2 of our CLI to compute classification.
+Hence K = 3 is selected as Part 2 of our CLI to compute classification.
-(Note: The k value can be easily changed by editing "finalK" variable in the program script
+(Note: The k value can be easily changed by editing "finalK" variable in the program script)

 ![result 2](https://github.com/JoeSiew/K-MeanClusteringCSharp/blob/master/images/result2.png)